 Introduction to Riverside, California

-Founded in the late 1800's, Riverside is the 11th largest city in California.
-It is home to nearly 300,000 inhabitants.
-The metropolitan area comprising Riverside-San Bernardino-Ontario has a population of about 3.5 million people.
+Founded in the late 1800s, Riverside is in the metropolitan area comprising Riverside-San Bernardino-Ontario. people.
 This area is known as "The Inland Empire" because it was once separated from Los Angeles by a large rural expanse.
 Riverside lies 60 miles east of Los Angeles.
 The Pacific Ocean is about 35 miles to the southwest

 Only about 10.2 inches of rain fall each year in Riverside.
-Temperatures reach 90 degrees Fahrenheit an average of 100 days of the year.
-August daily highs average 95 degrees while daily lows average 64 degrees Fahrenheit.
-January offers average daily highs of 68 degrees and average daily lows of 43 degrees Fahrenheit.
+Temperatures reach 90 degrees an average of 100 days of the year.
+August daily highs average 95 degrees while daily lows average 64 degrees.
+January offers average daily highs of 68 degrees and average daily lows of 43 degrees.

 Fleetwood Enterprises, a Fortune 100 company which manufactures recreational vehicles and manufactured homes, is headquartered in Riverside.
 One of the largest employers is the University of California at Riverside.
 The economy also includes such industries as wood, plastics, metal fabrication, electrical instruments and food packaging.